Kippa-Ring line: Timeline

-Line guide and services
+Network and operations

 Most services to and/from Kippa-Ring continue on to the Springfield line.
-Redcliffe Peninsula services run express between Northgate and Bowen Hills, stopping only at Eagle Junction.
+Services run express between Northgate and Bowen Hills, stopping only at Eagle Junction.
 The typical travel time between Kippa-Ring and Brisbane City is approximately 56 minutes (to Central).

 Passengers for/from the Caboolture and Nambour and Gympie North lines change at Petrie, Shorncliffe line at Northgate, Airport and Doomben lines at Eagle Junction, Ferny Grove line at Bowen Hills, and all other lines at Central.